Azure/azure-functions-durable-extension/samples/distributed-tracing/v2/DistributedTracingSample/README.md

 ## Distributed Tracing V2 for Durable Functions

-The second version of distributed tracing for Durable Functions is in a preview state.
+The second version of distributed tracing for Durable Functions is in preview.

 #### Benefits
 1. All three Durable Functions storage providers are supported: Azure Storage, Netherite, and Microsoft SQL Server.